Ericsson/ove-tutorial/README.md

 In this part, we will give a brief introduction to a few useful commands.
 Try them out!
 Then go ahead and investigate the full list using the first command below.
 A majority of the commands are tab completion enabled.

     $ ove list-commands
-    add                    [GIT...]                   git add -p for all/specified repositories ag                     PATTERN                    search using The Silver Searcher ahead                  [GIT...]                   list local commits not yet published for all/specified repositories am                     FILE                       apply a bz2 archive file created with 'format-patch' apply                  PATCH                      apply one OVE patch
+    add-config             file config value          add config/value pair to one oveconfig file add-repo               url|url name|url name rev  add a new repo to this OVE workspace add                    [git...]                   git add -p for all/specified repositories ag                     pattern                    search OVE workspace using The Silver Searcher [duckduckgo.com/?q=The+Silver+Searcher] ahead                  [git...]                   list local commits not yet published for all/specified repositories am                     file                       apply a bz2 archive file created with 'format-patch' apply                  patch                      apply one OVE patch
-    authors                                           summarize authors from tracked repositories
-    blame-history          PATTERN                    git log -S for all git repositories blame                  PATTERN                    git grep-blame-log combo
+    authors                                           list author summary for all git repositories blame-history          pattern                    git log -G -p pattern for all git repositories blame                  pattern                    git grep-blame-log combo
-    bootstrap-parallel     [PROJECT...]               run the 'bootstrap' step for all or individual projects (in parallel) bootstrap              [PROJECT...]               run the 'bootstrap' step for all or individual projects ...
+    ...

     # ask for help for a particular command
-    $ ove help add
+    $ ove help news
-    add                    [GIT...]                   git add -p for all/specified repositories
+    news                   [git...]                   list upstream changes for all/specified repositories ...

     # what is the current status of this project?
     $ ove status